Dear All,

-Dear All, I have one doubt, Workmen will join a registered trade union, before joining the trade union are they required to inform the establishment they will be joining the registered trade union, Please explain what is the role of any establishment (Preprocess).
+I have one doubt: will workmen join a registered trade union?
+Before joining the trade union, are they required to inform the establishment they will be joining the registered trade union?
+Please explain what the role of any establishment is (Preprocess).

 From India, Bangalore